 Context beats parameters.
 Graph beats prompt.

-npx @oxagen/mcp-install init --agent cursorMCP-native · Neo4j-backed · Workspace-scoped · SOC 2 Type II in progress.
+npx @oxagen/mcp-install init --agent cursor-native · -backed · -scoped · SOC 2 Type II in progress

-- OAuth + encrypted-at-rest token vault — we never see credentials
+- OAuth and encrypted-at-rest token vault — credentials never sit on our servers

 - Continuous embeddings, entity extraction, and edge discovery — the graph keeps sharpening

-- Expose the ontology as an MCP server in Claude, ChatGPT, Cursor, or any MCP-capable agent
+- Expose the graph as an MCP server in Claude, ChatGPT, Cursor, or any compatible AI client

 Context layer